openKolibri/klais-16/readme.md

 The [Octopart] BOM is also available, although not much use since the parts are not carried by US distributors.

 ### PCB-Assembly
 The PCB assembly is single-sided surface mount components only.
-Smallest componets are 0402.
+The smallest components are 0402.
 All can be PNP from tapes or tubes, and reflowed at once.
-There are three fiducials as well as three tolling holes on each board.
-The tooling holes are 1.152mm and the fiducials are 1.5mm x 3mm.
-There are 139 componets all of which are SMD, yielding a total of 322 solder joints.
+There are three fiducials as well as three tooling holes on each board.
+The tooling holes are 1.152 mm and the fiducials are 1.5 mm x 3 mm.
+There are 139 components all of which are SMD, yielding a total of 322 solder joints.

 ![assembly]

 ### Physical Assembly
-The panels are combined in order and be held together with 3 mm x 6.6 mm nylon 6/6 push rivets.
+The panels are combined in order and can be held together with 3 mm x 7.5 mm nylon 6/6 push rivets.
 This makes ingress into inventory much faster, and gives the customer another option to use for mounting since it's an uncommon part.

 ### Production Scaling
 The physical assembly varies in the volume of production.
 Further sections will be updated with information if we ever reach those volumes.

 #### PCB Stack
-First iteration is the PCB stack as that has no tooling cost and all can be order rom the same maufacturer.
-There are Four PCBs in the stack that make up the display.
+First iteration is the PCB stack as that has no tooling cost and all can be order from the same manufacturer.
+There are four PCBs in the stack that make-up the display.

 | Board | Height (mm) | Width (mm) | Layers | Copper Thickness | Thickness (mm) | Material | Min Drill | Trace Sizing | Mask  | Silk   | E-Test |
 | ----- | -----------:| ----------:| ------:| ----------------:| --------------:| -------- | ---------:| ------------:| ----- | ------ | ------ |